“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 Whenever you wish, but mostly when the bulb is worn out or you don’t have the knowledge to solder in new bulbs.

 Simple as that!
-What you only need is time and collecting necessary tools.
+What you only need is time and the collection of necessary tools.

 Don’t worry about the instructions; the above guide will direct you throughout the process.